-It offers loans between $300 and $800 at 450% APR.
+It offers loans between $300 and $800 with an APR up to 490%.
 That is over 12 times more expensive than the highest rate most personal loan providers charge.
 That adds up quickly, even on a small loan.
 In most cases, you’ll end up paying back more than twice what you borrowed.
 If you can’t keep up with the payments, you’ll incur late fees too, which will drive the cost of your loan up even more.
 The company doesn’t charge hidden or prepayment fees, so you won’t be penalized if you pay your loan off early, but this may not be an option for everyone.

 The main difference between Spotloan and a typical payday lender is that Spotloan gives you more time to pay the money back.
 You get to choose your loan term, between three and eight months, whereas most payday lenders want their money back within a couple of weeks.
 The longer repayment period may be more manageable for some borrowers, but it also means you’re being charged a lot more in interest over the life of the loan.

 You can find a better lender than Spotloan, even if you have bad credit.
 There are plenty of personal loan providers that can offer you the money you need without drowning you in interest.
 Companies like OneMain Financial have few application requirements and their APR is only 18.00%–35.99%.
 They also offer much larger loans, so they’re a better fit if you need to borrow more than a few hundred dollars.